 Pink is singing about taking chances with love, but I feel like her lyrics also apply to taking risks in your career.
 If you’re stuck in a rut, play this song, and really listen.
 At one point, she sings, “When you’re out there doing what you’re doing, are you just getting by?” and I feel like what she’s really saying is, “Don’t settle!
 You owe it to yourself to dream bigger.”
 Yes, when you try new things, there’s a potential downside.
 You might be a total failure or get your feelings hurt—but then again, you might succeed.
 No matter what happens, “You gotta get up and try, try, try.”

-Want even more strong lady bosses to sing out inspo?
+Want even more uplifting songs from strong lady bosses?
 Check out our list of empowering song lyrics every woman needs to hear.

 - Face Your Career Fears.
 Future You Will Thank You For It. - January 2, 2018

 - Reality Check: Are You Setting Unachievable Goals for Yourself? - December 27, 2017